-- (C) notwithstanding the exemption applicability under Health and Safety Code §2451 of the Statewide Portable Equipment Registration Program (PERP) for engines operating in the OCS, all operators using this permit exemption shall comply with PERP and with California Air Resources Board-issued registration requirements. - (3) PERP registered equipment operated at a RECLAIM Facility shall be classified as Major Source, Large Source or Process Units in accordance with Rule 2011 (c) and (d) for SOx emissions and Rule 2012 (c), (d) and (e) for NOx emissions for purposes of determining the applicable requirements for Monitoring, Reporting and Recordkeeping (MRR).
-Use of RECLAIM MRR Protocols for Rule 219 equipment as specified in Rule 2011 (Rule 2011 Protocol, Appendix A, Chapter 3, Subsection F) and Rule 2012 (Rule 2012 Protocol, Appendix A, Chapter 4, Subsection F is only allowed if the registered PERP equipment also qualifies for an exemption from permit under a separate provision of this Rule. - (4) Any equipment listed in Rule 222 Filing Requirements for Specific Emission Sources Not Requiring a Written Permit Pursuant to Regulation II. - (s) Exceptions
+- Any portable equipment, including any turbines qualified as military (1) tactical support equipment under Health and Safety Code Section 41754 which is registered in accordance with the Statewide Portable Equipment Registration Program (PERP) adopted pursuant to California Health and Safety Code Section 41750 et seq.
+PERP registered equipment operated at a RECLAIM Facility shall be classified as Major Source, Large Source or Process Units in accordance with Rule 2011 (c) and (d) for SOx emissions and Rule 2012 (c), (d) and (e) for NOx emissions for purposes of determining the applicable requirements for Monitoring, Reporting and Recordkeeping (MRR).
+Use of RECLAIM MRR Protocols for Rule 219 equipment as specified in Rule 2011 (Rule 2011 Protocol, Appendix A, Chapter 3, Subsection F) and Rule 2012 (Rule 2012 Protocol, Appendix A, Chapter 4, Subsection F is only allowed if the registered PERP equipment also qualifies for an exemption from permit under a separate provision of this Rule. - (2) Any equipment listed in Rule 222 Filing Requirements for Specific Emission Sources Not Requiring a Written Permit Pursuant to Regulation II.

+(s) Exceptions

-Notwithstanding equipment identified in (a) through (r) of this rule, written permits are required pursuant to paragraphs (s)(1), (s)(2), and (s)(4), and filings are required under Rule 222 pursuant to paragraph (s)(3):
+Notwithstanding equipment identified in (a) through (r) of this rule, written permits are required pursuant to paragraphs (s)(1), and (s)(2), (s)(4), and (s)(5), and filings are required under Rule 222 pursuant to paragraph (s)(3):

-- (1) Equipment, process materials or air contaminants subject to: - (A) Regulation IX Standards of Performance for New Stationary Sources (NSPS); or - (B) Regulation X National Emission Standards for Hazardous Air Pollutants (NESHAP - Part 61, Chapter I, Title 40 of the Code of Federal Regulations); or - (C) Emission limitation requirements of either the state Air Toxic Control Measure (ATCM) or NESHAP - Part 63, Title 40 of the Code of Federal Regulations; or - (2) Equipment when the Executive Officer has determined that:
+- (1) Equipment, process materials or air contaminants subject to: - (A) Regulation IX Standards of Performance for New Stationary Sources (NSPS); or

-- (A) the risk will be greater than identified in subparagraph (d)(1)(A), or paragraphs (d)(2) or (d)(3) in Rule 1401 New Source Review of Toxic Air Contaminants; or, - (B) the equipment may not operate in compliance with all applicable District Rules and Regulations, including but not limited to SCAQMD Rule 402 - Nuisance.
+- (B) Regulation X National Emission Standards for Hazardous Air Pollutants (NESHAP Part 61, Chapter I, Title 40 of the Code of Federal Regulations); or - (C) Emission limitation requirements of either the state Air Toxic Control Measure (ATCM) or NESHAP Part 63, Title 40 of the Code of Federal Regulations; or - (2) Equipment when the Executive Officer has determined that: - (A) the risk will be greater than identified in subparagraph (d)(1)(A), or paragraphs (d)(2) or (d)(3) in Rule 1401 New Source Review of Toxic Air Contaminants; or, - the equipment may not operate in compliance with all applicable District Rules and Regulations, including but not limited to SCAQMD Rule 402 Nuisance.